dimamedia/foundation-6-sites-simple-sass/README.md

 ### Usage

-Uncomment to enable:
+In `scss/app.scss` file uncomment lines below to enable:
 ```
 @import 'motion-ui/motion-ui';

 @include motion-ui-transitions;
 @include motion-ui-animations;
 ```
-in `scss/app.scss` or use `scss/motion-ui.scss` as a standalone plugin.
+Or use `scss/motion-ui.scss` as a standalone plugin.

 Add js-file:
 ```html